stanford-futuredata/ColBERT/README.md

 2,-0.1,-0.05,0,0.05,0.1
 3,-0.1,-0.075,-0.05,-0.025,0,0.025,0.05,0.075,0.1
 ```
 ColBERT trains and constructs the FAISS index on-the-fly when indexing with compression, so no additional command is necessary for this step.
-Instead, the indexing command simply accepts two addtional arguments: `--partitions` controls the number of partitions used by the FAISS index, and `--sample` controls the fraction of embeddings used as FAISS index training data.
+Instead, the indexing command simply accepts two additional arguments: `--partitions` controls the number of partitions used by the FAISS index, and `--sample` controls the fraction of embeddings used as FAISS index training data.
 If you observe excessive memory usage, we suggest lowering the batch size and/or the FAISS training sample fraction (`--sample`).

 ### Retrieval